1099-MISC & 1099-NEC Basics & FAQs

 - When do I need to request W-9 Form?

-The 1099-MISC Form is an information return the IRS requires you provide to any individual or unincorporated business whom you have issued $600 or more in rents or compensation (other than salaries, wages, tips or other employee compensation, which are reported on Form W-2).
+Form 1099-MISC and the Form 1099-NEC are tax information returns the IRS requires for reporting compensation to individuals or unincorporated businesses to whom you have issued $600 or more in rents or compensation (other than salaries, wages, tips or other employee compensation, which are reported on Form W-2).
 IRS also requires 1099s for payments of $10 or more in gross royalties.
 There are additional requirements and scenarios when a 1099 of other variants may be required.
 For more details, see IRS General Instructions for Certain Information Returns.

-All others are due by February 28 if filed by paper, or March 31 if filed electronically.
+All others 1099 forms are due by February 28 if filed by paper, or March 31 if filed electronically (or the following first business day if the deadline date falls on a weekend).
 Penalties for late filing range from $30 - $100/form; penalties for intentionally disregarding the requirement are $250/form.

 The information is used by the IRS to verify the vendor you paid has reported at least the amount you stated in gross business income.
 The IRS requires corporations on Form 1120 indicate whether or not they made any payments that would require a Form 1099 be filed and whether or not the form was filed.
 Thus your tax preparer will be required to review your 1099s to ensure all were accounted for properly prior to submitting your corporate tax return.
 Same is true of partnerships filing Form 1065.
 As with all IRS items, there is a lot of fine print.
 This article cannot capture all scenarios.